pantheon-systems/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

 #### Why redirect with settings.php or wp-config.php and not .htaccess?

-Pantheon uses NGINX webservers for optimal performance.
-While completely compatible with Drupal or WordPress, NGINX does not recognize or parse Apache's directory-level configuration files, known as .htaccess files; it's like they don't even exist.
+Pantheon uses nginx webservers for optimal performance.
+While completely compatible with Drupal or WordPress, nginx does not recognize or parse Apache's directory-level configuration files, known as .htaccess files; it's like they don't even exist.
 Instead, redirect logic should be stored in the site's settings.php for Drupal or wp-config.php for WordPress.

 Using settings.php or wp-config.php for redirects has a number of advantages.
 First, as it's executable code with application state awareness, logic and decisions can be made that a web server would have no context for.
 Conditional logic, regular expressions, and much more are possible.